apache/shardingsphere-elasticjob/docs/content/faq/_index.en.md

 If you suspect a problem in some scenarios, you can refer to the [dump](/en/user-manual/elasticjob-lite/operation/dump/) document to submit the job runtime information to the community.
 `ElasticJob` has filtered sensitive information such as `IP`, and the dump file can be safely transmitted on the Internet.

-## 7. What are the usage restrictions of `ElasticJob-Cloud`?
+## 7. Why can't the Console page display normally?

 Answer:

-* After the job start successfully, modifying the job name is regarded as a new job, and the original job is discarded.

-## 8. When add a task in the `ElasticJob-Cloud`, why does it remain in the ready state, but doesn't start?

-Answer:

-The task will start when `mesos` has a separate `agent` that can provide the required resources, otherwise it will wait until there are enough resources.

-## 9. Why can't the Console page display normally?

-Answer:

 Make sure that the `Web Console`'s version is consistent with `ElasticJob`, otherwise it will become unavailable.

-## 10. Why is the job state shard to be adjusted in the Console?
+## 8. Why is the job state shard to be adjusted in the Console?

 Answer:

 Shard to be adjusted indicates the state when the job has started but has not yet obtained the shard.

-## 11. Why is there a task scheduling delay in the first startup?
+## 9. Why is there a task scheduling delay in the first startup?

 Answer:

 ElasticJob will obtain the local IP when performing task scheduling, and it may be slow to obtain the IP for the first time.
 Try to set `-Djava.net.preferIPv4Stack=true`.

-## 12. In Windows env, run ShardingSphere-ElasticJob-UI, could not find or load main class org.apache.shardingsphere.elasticjob.lite.ui.Bootstrap.
+## 10. In Windows env, run ShardingSphere-ElasticJob-UI, could not find or load main class org.apache.shardingsphere.elasticjob.lite.ui.Bootstrap.
 Why?

 Answer: